1995parham-learning/Learning/go/README.md

 ## libc

-you can control to use /cgo/ with /CGO_ENABLED/ flag in go build. we have different implementation of c library.
+you can control to use `cgo` with `CGO_ENABLED` flag in go build. we have different implementation of c library.

 - GNU C Library (glibc)
 - musl